-Fuses can be found on the MPEM and beside the VCM (Vehicle Control Module).
+Fuses can be found on the VCM (Vehicle Control Module) and beside.

 To access fuses, remove engine cover and lock the steering pole with the holder in the upright position.

 Always install steering pole holder immediately after engine cover removal to support the pole securely while working in the engine compartment.